About Charlene Doak-Gebauer

 2006 The Bishop Townshend Award of Teaching Excellence;

 Education includes: four universities (University of New Brunswick, University of Western Ontario, University of Toronto and University of California Santa Barbara).
-She has also attended the Canadian School of Natural Nutrition.
-She speaks about nutrition as a holistic approach to overcoming trauma.
-Charlene experienced severe trauma after viewing child pornography on a computer she was re-imaging.
-She knows from experience that her holistic approach can be effective.
+She has also attended the Canadian School of Natural Nutrition and is a Registered Holistic Nutritionist.

 Charlene is a licensed secondary school educator, specializing in Computer Science.
 In addition, she has been the Computer Network Administrator in different secondary schools.